Bass Anglers Sportsman Society: Bassmaster College Series

 The Bassmaster College Series gives college anglers a platform where they can compete with their peers and get a taste of what it feels like to compete on a national level.
-The series pits teams of college anglers against one another for cash, prizes, bragging rights and the ultimate prize in fishing: a chance to compete in the Bassmaster Classic.
+The series pits teams of college anglers against one another for cash, prizes, bragging rights and a chance to compete in the Bassmaster Classic.

 Women's Bassmaster Tour

 This tour opened October 20, 2005 at Lake Lewisville in Dallas Texas and was presented by Triton and Legend Boats.
 The winner of each WBT took home a boat valued at $50,000.
 Australian born Kim Bain-Moore was the WBT's 2008 Angler of the Year as well as the end of season Championship winner.
 The tour was closed after the 2009 season won by Pam Martin Wells.

 B.A.S.S.
 Nation

 Formerly the B.A.S.S.
 Federation Nation, the name was changed to B.A.S.S.
 Nation at the beginning of the 2013 season.
 B.A.S.S.
 Nation is composed of bass tournament clubs throughout the country.
 They provide the opportunity for anglers to compete in bass tournaments at a local level as well as different state and national tournaments culminating in the opportunity to fish the Bassmaster Classic.